yusen-luan/tp/docs/DeveloperGuide.md

 The `DeleteCommandParser`:
 - Parses user input to determine whether the user is deleting by index or student ID
 - Uses the presence of `s/` prefix to differentiate between index-based and ID-based deletion
+- Validates that both index and student ID are not provided simultaneously (throws error if both detected)
 - If `s/` prefix is present: extracts and validates the student ID, creates a `DeleteCommand(StudentId)`
 - If no prefix: parses the argument as an index, creates a `DeleteCommand(Index)`
 - Validates the format of the parsed index or student ID